 - Demolition – Is the housing unit set for demolition or a serious upgrade?
 If so, a landlord must provide your tenant with a written notice.

-- Military Air Installation – Is the rental property located near an accident potential zone, a noise zone, or a military base?
+- Military Air Installation – Is the rental premises located near an accident potential zone, a noise zone, or a military base?
 If so, the landlord must let the tenant know.

 Tenant Rights and Responsibilities in Virginia

-Both the landlord and renters have certain rights and responsibilities.
+Both the landlord and renters have certain rights and duties.
 Your Virginia tenants have the following rights under the statewide Residential Landlord & Tenant Act.
 The right to: